 Despite this, the perks of the job definitely carry weight when determining if working for Lyft is worth it.
 As a Lyft driver, independent contractors have flexibility when it comes to their schedules.

-The joy of being your own boss makes this occupation worthwhile despite the number of profits earned when it’s all said and done.
+The joy of being your own boss makes this occupation worthwhile despite the amount of profits earned when it’s all said and done.

 Lyft Weekly Guarantee

 Driving enthusiasts seeking a way to turn their passion into a career will adore Lyft for one major reason: weekly earning guarantees.
 Dubbed the Weekly Guarantee, Lyft offers drivers a way to earn a specified amount of money by completing a certain number of rides within a timeframe.

 Drivers that are not able to meet this metric, or do meet it but earn less than the guaranteed wage, will get the promised sum.
 But, if drivers make more than the guaranteed earnings, nothing noteworthy happens.

 Drivers that qualify for this awesome weekly earnings guarantee will be notified via email.
 The email will inform drivers of the amount of money they need to earn, as well as the number of rides to complete.

 Once drivers reach the last day of the given timeline, the bonus amount will show up on their promotions tab if they have met the qualifications.